 Here’s what you need:

-- A glass of water (tap works fine if it’s a clean source, otherwise use bottled).
+- A glass of water (tap works fine if it’s a clean source or boiled, otherwise use bottled).

 - A few drops of oregano oil (not to be confused with oil of oregano which is an essential oil).

 - A tablespoon of extra strength saline salt – sea salt works fine as well.

 - A tablespoon of pure xylitol.

 Once you get a hold of these ingredients, just blend them together in a clean glass of clean drinking water and mix it well.
 It helps if the water is lukewarm but this isn’t necessary.